Prachiupadhya/churn-prediction/README.md

 ### Sample Code Snippets

 Code examples that illustrate key parts of the project, such as data preprocessing, model training, and evaluation.
+## Live Demo
+You can view a live demo of the project [here](https://prachiupadhya.github.io/churn-prediction/).